Brewers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- The Brewers have been chosen as underdogs in 13 games this year and have walked away with the win eight times (61.5%) in those games.
+- The Brewers have come away with eight wins in the 14 contests they have been listed as the underdogs in this season.

-- Milwaukee has entered 12 games this season as the underdog by +100 or more and is 7-5 in those contests.
+- Milwaukee has played as an underdog of +140 or more twice this season and split those games.

-- Bookmakers have implied with the moneyline set for this matchup that the Brewers have a 50% chance of pulling out a win.
+- The moneyline set for this matchup implies the Brewers have a 41.7% chance of coming away with a victory in the contest.

-- Milwaukee's games have gone over the total in 16 of its 35 chances.
+- So far this season, Milwaukee and its opponents have hit the over in 16 of its 36 games with a total.

 - The Brewers have yet play a game with a spread this season.